 Dr Phil interviews Alex Jones

 This may be very good news, but the key paragraph is a little unclear:

 "...and together with the Neutrino team have come to an agreement: those who previously worked at Hacking Team (despite the fact that they have no current affiliation with Hacking Team), will transition out of Coinbase"

 2B6F C204 D9BF 332D 062B 461A 1410 01A1 AF77 F20B (use email to contact)

-Follow friends and discover new ones.
-Publish anything you want: links, pictures, text, video.
-This server is run by the main developers of the Mastodon project.
-Everyone is welcome as long as you follow our code of conduct!
+Invite-only Mastodon server run by the main developers of the project It is not focused on any particular niche interest - everyone is welcome as long as you follow our code of conduct!